logtailer/k8s-threat-locator/README.md

 Falco logs are JSON-formatted and forwarded to SNS via Falcosidekick when `falcosidekick.config.aws.sns.topicarn` is set.

+> **Note:** Falco requires privileged access to the host kernel.
+The DaemonSet pods run with elevated permissions by design.
+The `falco` namespace should have strict RBAC to limit who can read Falco alerts.

 ## Network Security (Calico)

 The cluster uses Calico as the CNI plugin.
 All pods in the `threat-demo` namespace are subject to a default-deny posture enforced by a Calico `NetworkPolicy` with `order: 1000`.
 Explicit allow policies with lower order values are then layered on top: